Howlerloud/Essex-Pc-s/README.md

 <p>I have chosen Arial sans-serif as my font, this font is both easy to read giving great access to visually impaired users and is one of the most compatible fonts on the internet. </p>
 <img src="assets/readme_media/font_arial.jpg">
 <h2>Imagery</h2>
-<p>The images used are all technology themed, including motherboards, pc cases and desktop setups.</p>
+<p>The images used are all technology themed, including motherboards, PC cases and desktop setups.</p>
 <h2>Wireframes</h2>
 <p>Wireframes were created for desktop and mobile use using wireframe.cc </p>
 <ul>